magda-gierg/WikipediaViewer/README.md

-freeCodeCamp Project - Build a Wikipedia Viewer
+freeCodeCamp Take Home Projects - Build a Wikipedia Viewer

 Objective: Build an app and fulfill the below user stories.
 User Story: I can search Wikipedia entries in a search box and see the resulting Wikipedia entries.